 \paragraph{Dealing with Quantum Adversaries.} Above, we have assumed for simplicity that the sender is classical and have shown a simulation strategy that requires no state cloning.
 We now explain how the protocol is augmented to deal with quantum senders (for now still restricting attention to non-aborting explainable senders).
 The first natural requirement in order to deal with quantum senders is that the cryptographic tools in use (e.g., SFE encryption) will be postqantum secure.
 This can be guaranteed assuming QLWE.

-As already mentioned earlier in the introduction, post-quantum security alone is not enough --- we need to make sure that our non-black-box extraction technique can also work with quantum, rather than classical, circuits representing the sender $S^*$.
+As already mentioned earlier in the introduction, post-quantum security alone is not enough --- we need to make sure that our non-black-box extraction technique can also work with quantum, rather than classical, circuits representing the sender $\commS$.
 For this purpose, we use {\em quantum} fully-homomorphic encryption (QFHE).
 In a QFHE scheme, the encryption and decryption keys are (classical) strings and the encryption and decryption algorithms are classical provided that the plaintext is classical (and otherwise quantum).
 Most importantly, QFHE allows to homomorphically evaluate quantum circuits.
 Such QFHE schemes were recently constructed in \cite{mahadev2018classical, brakerski2018quantum} based on \QLWE and a circular security assumption (analogous to the assumptions required for multi-key FHE in the classical setting).